ov-integrations/module-template/installation/params/README.md

 | isReadOnly  | Control modifying access after installation/upgrade through GUI  |
 | isHidden  | If true parameter will not be displayed and will be skipped  |

+They can be accessible while installation/upgrade/uninstallation or after them through:
+- GUI in the Module Parameters tab
+- `util_module` functions
-They can be accessible while installation/upgrade/uninstallation or after them through GUI in the Module Parameters tab or with `util_module` functions or with `{ParamName}` placeholder inside of .MD, .XML, .SQL, .CSV files being replaced with the parameter actual value.
+- `{ParamName}` placeholder inside of .MD, .XML, .SQL, .CSV files being replaced with the parameter actual value.

 ```sql
 --- SQL Usage